-Derived from Scandinavian roots, originally a meldrop was a drop of foam from a horse’s mouth as it chomps on the bit—the metal crossbar held in a horse’s mouth, the Old Norse word for which was mel.
-According to the English Dialect Dictionary however, that original meaning gave way to a more figurative and more useful word in 16th century Scots: As well as being another word for a drip of water from the tip of an icicle, a meldrop is a pendulous droplet on the tip of a person’s nose.
+Derived from Scandinavian roots, meldrop was originally a drop of foam from a horse’s mouth as it chomped on the bit—the metal crossbar held in a horse’s mouth, the Old Norse word for which was mel.
+According to the English Dialect Dictionary, however, it came to have additional meanings in 16th-century Scots: Meldrop can be used to refer to both a drip of water from the tip of an icicle and a pendulous droplet on the tip of a person’s nose.

 To kiffle is to cough because you have a tickle in the throat.
 To hosk, meanwhile, is to cough harshly or painfully; to boke is to cough violently, according to the English Dialect Dictionary; and to wirken is to cough or choke, likely because you’re eating too quickly (a word worth remembering around the Christmas dinner table).
 A tissick, likewise, is a dry, tickling cough.

-According to the Oxford English Dictionary (OED), this is a hoarse, scratching cough that refuses to clear up, apparently so called because the fox’s call is so raucous and guttural.
-As far as different types of coughs go, however, probably the one to most stay clear of is a churchyard cough—a 17th century term for what the OED defines as “a bad cough, seemingly indicative of impending death.”
+According to the Oxford English Dictionary, this is a hoarse, scratching cough that refuses to clear up, apparently so-called because the fox’s call is so raucous and guttural.

-Probably derived from a corruption of half or half-ish, if you’re awvish then you’re not exactly unwell, but you’re not feeling your best.
+Probably derived from a corruption of half or half-ish, awvish describes someone who isn’t exactly unwell, but who isn’t not feeling their best.
 A similar and equally evocative term from the 18th century was frobly-mobly, or fobly-mobly, which the lexicographer Francis Grose defined as meaning “indifferently well” in his Glossary of Provincial and Local Words in 1839.

 The opposite of absenteeism is presenteeism—a term coined in the early 1930s for the act of turning up to work, despite being unwell.

-Waerc was an Old English word for pain (which ironically derives from the same ancient root as work).
+Waerc was an Old English word for pain (which derives from the same ancient root as work).
 That makes headwarch an equally ancient word for a headache, which only survived into recent decades in a handful of dialects from the northern counties of England.
-If you’re after something a bit more formal than that, however, there’s always cephalalgy, a word for a headache coined in the early 1600s; when things get really serious, there’s always galea—a Latin word for helmet—which according to one 1706 dictionary refers to a headache so-called "because it takes in the whole head."
+If you’re after something a bit more formal than that, however, there’s always cephalalgy, an early 1600s word for a headache coined in the early 1600s; when things get really serious, there’s always galea—a Latin word for helmet—which, according to one 1706 dictionary, refers to a headache so-called “because it takes in the whole head.”

-As a verb, kink can be used to mean "to cough convulsively," while a haust or hoast is a single cough or tickle in the throat.
-Put together, those words combine to form a dialect word, kink-haust, which according to a 19th century Vocabulary of East Anglia was once used to refer to a combined “violent cold and cough.”
+As a verb, kink can be used to mean “to cough convulsively,” while a haust or hoast is a single cough or tickle in the throat.
+Put together, those words combine to form a dialect word, kink-haust (or kinkhost), which according to the 19th-century book Vocabulary of East Anglia was once used to refer to a combined “violent cold and cough.”